 provided to nonprofit entities in a single year.

-services to improve the independence, quality of life, or
+improve the independence, quality of life or productive involvement

 (e) "Technology-related device" means any item, piece of

-off-the-shelf, modified or customized, that is used to increase,
+shelf, modified or customized, that is used to increase, maintain

 (f) "Technology-related service" means any service that

-selection, acquisition or use of a technology-related device,
+acquisition or use of a technology-related device, including:

 (1) The evaluation of the needs of an individual with a